-Our lawyers have handled many cases where the injured person was in a coma or had suffered a severe traumatic brain injury, one causing brain damage to the extent that the person could not pursue a lawsuit.
+Our lawyers have handled many cases where the injured person was severely injured, in a coma, or had suffered a severe traumatic brain injury, one causing brain damage to the extent that the person could not pursue a lawsuit.
 In these cases, a lawsuit can be filed on that person’s behalf.
-For example, a wife can sue on behalf of the husband and a parent can sue on behalf of an adult child (see above regarding a minor child).
+For example, a wife can sue on behalf of her husband, and a parent can sue on behalf of an adult child.

 If your family member is killed, there may be a wrongful death claim under state law.
 When an impaired person causes a fatal accident, the spouse and next of kin may have a claim for the following:

 Our law firm is paid on a contingency basis, meaning we are not paid unless you win.
-This means we cover the expense of litigating your case and only get paid for that if you get a payout.
-This is important in cases where we have to hire accident reconstruction specialists to help prove fault.
+This means we cover the expense of your case and only get paid for that if you get a payout.

 North Minneapolis Crash Results in Death of Mother, Grandmother

-Lisa E. Esping, a mother and grandmother, was hit and killed by a suspected drunk driver on February 24, 2017.
+A woman was hit and killed by a suspected drunk driver in MInneapolis.
 A 28-year-old man was driving his car on Newton Avenue in North Minneapolis, when he struck a small SUV, driven by Ms. Esping, that had been traveling eastbound on 29th Avenue.
 The impact pushed the SUV into a tree.
 The alleged offender was arrested for suspected criminal vehicular homicide.

 A Ford Edge traveling north on on Highway 42 swerved into the southbound lane, striking the Harley Davidson motorcycle.
 The preliminary investigation report found that alcohol was a possible factor.